-3 Ways to Create a Culture of Accountability
+3 Ways to Build a Culture with an Accountability Backbone

 Accountability isn’t exactly happy dance material.
 It’s a tough term.
 What do you think of when you hear the word?
 Perhaps belittling, finger wagging, or being watched?